haydenliu/ml-book-d0693/content/pages/index.md

-          You will gain hands-on experience in neural language processing through working with text data, and visualize text data using a dimension reduction technique.
+          You will gain hands-on experience in neural language processing through working with text data, and visualize text data using dimension reduction techniques.
         content_align: left
         actions: []
         actions_align: left